appium/appium-test-support/README.md

 ### withSandbox

-Use when mixing mocks, spies stubs...
+Use when mixing up sinon apis (mocks, spies stubs).

 ```js
 import { withSandbox } from 'appium-test-support';